giantswarm/rfc/devportal-component-relationships/README.md

 - `passage` depends on `userd`.

+- `happa` depends `athena` and in some cases on the `api` and `passage`.

-TODO: Find some more modern examples
+TODO: Find some more modern examples, e. g. an operator depending on some webhook?

 While some of these dependencies might be useful to depict, it's also possible to take this too far.
 For example, every app (as in the Giant Swarm app platform) relies on app-operator and chart-operator to deliver it.
 Howevwer, rendering this dependency for hundreds of apps is likely not helping anyone.
 So we need human judgement when deciding which dependencies to depict.

-## App collections and the apps they include
+### App collections and the apps they include

 TODO Can we detect an app collection?

 TODO Can we find the apps belonging to a collection in a robust way?
 [Example](https://github.com/giantswarm/capa-app-collection/blob/2e34e0580e50418897d1b169771e3d92aadf4eb1/flux-manifests/athena.yaml)

-## App bundles and the apps they provide
+### App bundles and the apps they provide

 App bundles should point to the apps they provide, using the `hasParts` relation.
 In the opposite direction, this also means that from an app, there would be relation to an app bundle (or, potentially, several app bundles) including this app.